uhub/awesome-coq/README.md

 * [micro-policies/verified-ifc](https://github.com/micro-policies/verified-ifc) - Coq formalization accompanying the paper: A Verified Information-Flow Architecture
 * [mbrcknl/ylj15-coq-pattern-match](https://github.com/mbrcknl/ylj15-coq-pattern-match) - Code from a talk given at YOW!
 Lambda Jam 2015
 * [mattam82/Coq-misc](https://github.com/mattam82/Coq-misc) - Misc hacks on Coq
+* [MathiasVP/ni-formal](https://github.com/MathiasVP/ni-formal) - Coq formalization of timing-sensitive noninterference for a language with heap and runtime pc level.
 * [MartinGHub/lvr-Coq](https://github.com/MartinGHub/lvr-Coq) - Sorting algorithm proved by Coq
 * [MarisaKirisame/Practical_Foundation_of_Programming_Languages](https://github.com/MarisaKirisame/Practical_Foundation_of_Programming_Languages) - Coq code to prove theorem and algorithm in the books.
 * [MarisaKirisame/Lambda_Calculus_and_Combinators_an_Introduction](https://github.com/MarisaKirisame/Lambda_Calculus_and_Combinators_an_Introduction) - Coq code to prove theorem and algorithm in the books.